Stake vs SelfWealth (2026):

 | Inactivity fee | None | None |

-- $9.50 flat — no surprises, no tiers, no subscription to manage
+- $9.50 flat — no surprises, no tiers, no platform to think about

 - Same cost whether you trade $500 or $50,000 in a single order